Skip to content

 Nidus — externalised reasoning for AI-assisted engineering

-When an autonomous agent works on an engineering task, the output is a code change, a document, a test result — the reasoning that produced it is usually lost.
-A week later, when the change needs review, debugging, or regulatory defence, the reasoning is gone.
-The organisation is left with artefacts but no audit trail of why.
+When an autonomous agent works on a software task, the output is a code change, a test result, a document.
+The engineering chain that should accompany it — which requirement is being addressed, which architecture decision applies, which trace, which evidence — is usually missing or, under pressure, fabricated.
+A week later, when the change needs review, debugging, or regulatory defence, that chain is not there.

-For AI-assisted engineering teams — and for regulated deployments that must be able to defend every machine-made decision — this moves reasoning from an opaque property of the model to an explicit property of the system.
+For AI-assisted engineering teams, and for regulated deployments that must defend every machine-made decision, this moves engineering discipline from a behavioural property of the model to a structural property of the system.

 Preprint